Closures and changes to local roads in 2026

 Melling Station

-Melling Station and the Park and Ride facility, including access to Pharazyn Street, will close on 24 December 2025, with Melling Line services terminating at Western Hutt Station.
+Melling Station, its car park and the Park and Ride facility, including access to Pharazyn Street is now closed, with Melling Line services terminating at Western Hutt Station.
 Additional parking has been provided at Petone Station, or commuters can catch the Hutt Valley Line from Waterloo or Ava for the same price as a journey from Melling.
 Alternatively, buses #145 and #149 will take you to Waterloo Station for easy connection, or you can take the #83 bus from Queensgate direct into Wellington.

 How will people on foot and on bikes move around the closed areas?